donaldsawyer/tdde-py-pyspark/README.md

 * One [blog on remote containers with VS Code](https://cevo.com.au/post/aws-glue-local-development/)
 * [Remote python with VS Code](https://devblogs.microsoft.com/python/remote-python-development-in-visual-studio-code/)

+## Demo Overview
+The code used in this demo represent three different types of use cases that come up in data engineering:
+ 1. Single-threaded code (python)
+ 1. Distributed code (PySpark)
+ 1. Cloud framework code (AWS Glue)

+*The specific technologies chosen are less important because the concepts, challenges and potential solutions follow the same path.
+Instead of python, scala, Java, or R could have been chosen, or instead of PySpark, Spark with Java/scala, or SparkR could have been used.*

+### Demo Path

 ## Machine Setup
 The following tools and extensions are needed for this setup (these are the versions used for this demo):